Are you a history buff? An art lover, perhaps? Kalmar offers many fascinating attractions which are all worth a visit. Below are just a few of them.

 A World of Dinosaurs

 Kalmar is home to Europe's largest exhibition of dinosaurs, which is expanded every year.
 Here, you can take a closer look at anything from fossils to some very realistic, life-size dinosaurs.
-All in all, 200 dinosaurs and skeletons are on display here.
+All in all, more than 200 dinosaurs and skeletons are on display here.
 To make things even more exciting, several of the dinosaurs contain animatronics, meaning they move, breathe, and roar in a very realistic way.
-Open May - October.
+Open May–October.